shehzadashiq/genai-bootcamp-2025/lang_portal_backend/sentence_builder_prompt.md

 - Backend should expose clear, well-documented API endpoints.
 - Keep ChromaDB persistent across app restarts using persist_directory.
 - APIs should return responses in JSON.
+- Validation should be flexible to accommodate different writing styles.
+- Full stop character (۔) should be optional for valid sentences.

 ## Deliverables